Forms Rendering

 $form->setTranslator($translator);

-From now on, not only all labels, but also all error messages or select box entries will be translated into another language.
+From this point on, not only all labels but also all error messages or items in select boxes will be translated into the target language.

-It is possible to set a different translator for individual form elements or to disable translation completely with
+It is possible to set a different translator for individual form controls or disable translation completely by setting the

 :